CodeOfArdonia/TinkersConstruct-Fabric/README.md

 - Casting Table will not drop casts and items correctly.
 - Crash when you open the gui provide by a broken smeltery.
 - Some recipes cannot be used due to wrong tags.
+- When throwing items directly in to smeltery it will wrongly stack.